engrnonny/web50-capstone/README.md

 Others include;
 1. Most of the functions performed by JavaScript, particular on <form> elements, have a django back up function in case JavaScript is turned off on a client device.
 2. Bootstrap was solely used for the appearance of the app.
 No single CSS line of code was written.
-3. Django User model was redesigned to include more fields.
+3. Django User model was redesigned to include more attributes.
 4. The Homepage at any given time shows the top 3 Causes with the highest votes.

+---

 ### **Files Created:**